From basic straight stairs to elaborate spiral designs, the types of staircases you can choose from include dozens of options.

 Generally, there are two types of glass to choose from:

-- Tempered glass is made using both thermal and chemical techniques that make to about six times stronger than regular glass.
-In case of breakage, tempered glass will break into very small blunt-edged pieces, which is why it’s also called safety glass.
+- Tempered glass is manufactured with thermal and chemical techniques, making it about six times stronger than regular glass.
+In case of breakage, tempered glass will break into small blunt-edged pieces, which is why it’s also called safety glass.

-- Laminated glass is actually separate layers of glass that are bonded together with polyvinyl butyral resin (PVB).
-This type of glass for staircases is very popular, especially when combined with tempered glass.
-In case of breakage, it cracks in a web pattern just like a car windshield does.
+- Laminated glass is separate layers of glass bonded together with polyvinyl butyral resin (PVB).
+It’s a popular type of glass for staircases, especially when combined with tempered glass.
+In case of breakage, it cracks in a web pattern like a car windshield does.

 Alternating Tread Staircase

 Somewhere between a loft ladder and a regular staircase, you’ll find the alternating tread staircase.
-This type of stair design has room for one foot on a step at a time.
+This type of staircase design has room for one foot on a step at a time.

-They also look very, very cool.
-Before planning to incorporate this modern staircase design into your home, be sure to check local codes for these types of straight stairs.
+Before planning to incorporate this modern staircase design into your home, check local building codes to see if they are permitted.

 What are the different types of staircases?